BMP-2: Layout

 In the centre of the vehicle is the welded steel turret, which seats the commander and gunner, both of whom have hatches.
-The commander sits to the right and has three day-vision periscopes, a 1PZ-3 day-sight designed for anti-aircraft use with 1×, 2× and 4× magnification, an OU-3GA2 infra-red searchlight, a TNP-165A designator and a TKN-3B binocular sight with 4.75× day magnification and 4× night-sight magnification.
+The commander sits to the right and has three day-vision periscopes, a 1PZ-3 day-sight designed for anti-aircraft use with 1.2× and 4× magnification, an OU-3GA2 infra-red searchlight, a TNP-165A designator and a TKN-3B binocular sight with 4.75× day magnification and 4× night-sight magnification.

 The gunner sits to the commander's left and has a smaller rectangular hatch with a rearward-facing day periscope.
 There are three other day periscopes facing forward and left.
 The gunner has a BPK-1-42 binocular sight with a moon/starlight vision range of 650 metres, or 350 metres using the infra-red searchlight, and a TNPT-1 designator.
 An FG-126 infra-red searchlight is mounted coaxially to the 30 mm cannon.

 The driver sits in the front left of the vehicle, with the engine in a separate compartment to his right.
-The driver has his own entry hatch above him, with three-day-periscopes.
+The driver has his own entry hatch above him, with three day-vision periscopes.
 The centre TNPO-170A periscope can be replaced with either a TNPO-350B extended periscope for amphibious operation or a TVNE-1PA night vision scope.
 An infantryman sits immediately behind the driver, and has a firing port and vision block.
 TNPO-170A periscopes are used throughout the vehicle and are electrically heated.

 In the BMP-1 and BMP-2, ammunition is stored near or even inside the compartment, which can lead to a catastrophic failure in case of a hull breach.